HomelessPhD/AR_Puzzles/PZL12/README.md

 Well, there are few ideas about it.
 It could be about the names of figures - maybe the name coded through ASCII or alphabet etc. Maybe its about number of free-parameters of figure ( just 1 side for square, 1 side and 1 angle for romb, 2 sides for rectangle (maybe 2 sides and 1 angle if this is paralelogram) and hexagon with, i guess, 1 side and 2 angles.

-It could be even the series of parameters (their values) in the drawing tool where these shapes were dranw.
+It could be even the series of parameters (their values) in the drawing tool where these shapes were drawn.

 Seems like each digit in the digit series represent some letter in the figure (shape) name (the diamond fits better - thanks for notice)